Call

 Registered clusters and an explicit active environment remind you of context at each step.
 That is cheaper than maintaining many kubeconfig files across a team.

-Migrations and hybrid setups
+Migrations and hybrid Kubernetes (cloud + on-prem)

 Moving clouds or Kubernetes versions is easier when both footprints are visible: roll to the new cluster, compare metrics and logs, retire the old one.
 Multi-cluster mode lowers stress in those projects.